 Two women file for protection orders against Somerset County DA

 Sep.
-27—SOMERSET, Pa. — Somerset County's district attorney now faces protection-from-abuse orders involving two different women — one of whom he is accused of raping.
+28—SOMERSET — Somerset County's district attorney now faces protection-from-abuse orders involving two different women — one of whom he is accused of raping.

 Court records show both documents were filed in court in a 24-hour span, with the latest involving a Stoystown-area woman who's accusing District Attorney Jeffrey Thomas of using a spare key he located outside of her now-prior home to let himself in on July 9.